Pablo Reyes Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in MLB.
+- The Yankees pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees have a 3.58 team ERA that ranks third among all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA across all MLB pitching staffs (3.57).

-- The Yankees rank 19th in baseball in home runs allowed (75 total, 1.1 per game).
+- Yankees pitchers combine to allow 77 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- The right-hander's most recent time out was on Tuesday against the Chicago White Sox, when he threw six innings, surrendering three earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.